Events For Graduate & Professional Students

 Creating Your Personal UB Website

 UB students, faculty and staff are provided with space to create a personal website.
 You can create an online resume or share your interests with friends and colleagues.
 Get creative and learn about creating your own personal website in this workshop hosted by the Graduate School.
-Register for the Creating Your Personal Website workshop.
+Watch a recording of the Creating Your Personal UB Webiste workshop.

 Diversity Statements and Writing Practices Workshop